-New Life Village is home to children aged birth to 18, many of whom have survived trauma.
+New Life Village is home to children aged birth to 18, their caregivers, and senior neighbors, many of whom have survived trauma.
 NLV’s program is designed to create daily connections and promote healing.
 Our holistic program ensures that each child has a family that is supportive and supported.
-The Village creates constant opportunities for all residents to build relationships with each other.
-To reach these goals, the Village offers the following:
+The Village program allows children to realize safety, housing stability, permanency, healing and the ability to thrive within a trauma informed community.

-New Life Village pairs residents in need of resource navigation services with local partner agencies and churches to ensure each family is receiving available resources and supports for their wellness, educational and vocational needs.
+New Life Village connects residents in need of resource navigation services with local agencies, churches and trust-based relational intervention practitioners to ensure each family is receiving available resources and supports for their wellness, educational and vocational needs.
 If Village caregivers are supported and are accomplishing family goals, Village children will experience healthier outcomes.

 ACE Study: Adverse Childhood Experiences

 Experiences in childhood matter.
 Research has shown that childhood stress and trauma impact health well into adulthood.
 Your biography becomes your biology.
 Adverse Childhood Experiences (ACEs) are events like physical abuse, sexual abuse, psychological abuse and neglect.
 The original Ace Study by Kaiser Permanente and the CDC is one of the largest studies investigating the health and social effects of negative childhood experiences.
-After conducting a standardized ACE Screening at New Life Village, we determined 83% of children at New Life Village had a score of at least 6 ACEs.
+83% of children at New Life Village had a score of at least 6 ACEs.

 People with six or more ACEs have an averaged reduced life expectancy of 20 years compared to those with no ACEs.
 The Centers for Disease Control and Prevention (CDC) estimates that the lifetime economic costs associated with just one year of child maltreatment at $124 billion.